daifukusensei/arduino-gps-logger/README.md

-# Project Pluto: Arduino GPS w/ microSD card logging and Bluetooth
+# Project Pluto: Arduino GPS w/ microSD logging and Bluetooth
 This is Project Pluto: an Arduino-based battery-powered GPS data-logger with customizable settings and Bluetooth pairing to mobile phone or compatible DSLR.

 The finished product is self-contained on a printed PCB in a 3D-printed enclosure, with majority of components plugged into headers to aid in possible future upgrades and enable repurposing of components.